Typeface Academy

 Using an image asset in Image Studio

 If you want greater control over the particular size and placement of your image assets, go to the Image Studio.
-Here you can use or upload your image assets by clicking the “+ Add” button at the top left.
+Here you can use or import your image assets by clicking the “+ Add” button at the top left.
+Image studio will display all the uploaded image assets in your team.
 Learn more about how to use Image Studio.

 Try it out